denzp/rust-inline-cuda-tutorial/chapter-1/README.md

 In next chapters, we are going to merge both crates - device and host codebases.
 Current implementation might be good enough unless we have some code to share between them.

-Even in our tutorial we such case: every change on `Pixel` struct should be reflected in both crates.
+Even in our tutorial we have such case: every change on `Pixel` struct should be reflected in both crates.

 So, let's go on and try to solve this inconvenience :)